Ojiyum/UN-AI-Diplomatic/README.md

 * The app works offline (after installation with a internet connection)

 # Upcoming Features
-* Persist local embedding database (to avoid indexing source documents everytime)
+* Persist a local collection.
+(The database of embeddigns of the source documents which currently is created at load time)
 * Configuration page to set key variables e.g: language model, embedding library,data sources, chat mode, temperature, system prompt, etc.
+* Create and manage various collections of indexed source documents.
+And allow the user to switch between collections.
-*
+* Authentication
+* User interface to configure new connections to content sources to be ingested (cloud-based storage e.g. google drive, web crawler, etc.)